cupsster/FLSUN-SR---Klipper-Config/README.md

 For acro editing I'm using [VS Code](https://code.visualstudio.com/) and Klipper Config plugin.

 ## Disclaimer
 **Before you use any macro here provided please make double sure you understand what it does to avoid damage to your machine or magic smoke!
-Especially check macros that move toolhead!**
+Especially check macros that move toolhead, control temperature or filament extrusion!**

 ## Usage
 Copy the `macros` folder alongside your printer configuration file and edit it to add: